wincent/yak-layout/README.md

 - [yak corpus-stats](https://gist.github.com/wincent/59d46104c20442f9ae2b)
 - [yak layout-stats](https://gist.github.com/wincent/1fc73024b61b19263252)

+### `yak optimize`

+`yak optimize` takes a couple of options that alter its behavior:

+- `-i` or `--iteration-count [count]` changes the number of iterations of its genetic algorithm that `yak` will use to find an optimal layout.
+The default is 10,000.
+- `-r [count]` or `--rounds [count]` activates a special batch mode in which `yak` will try `count` times to find an optimal layout.
+Each "round" saves its best-seen layouts to disk, and interrupted runs can be resumed by reading from that file.
+As an example, `-r 1000 -i 20000` would cause `yak` to perform 1,000 rounds of optimization, each one of 20,000 iterations.

 ## Known issues

 - You have to B.Y.O.C.
 (Bring Your Own Corpus) and store in in